c99rahul/base.css/README.md

 ## License

-Zero CSS is licensed under the MIT License.
+Base CSS is licensed under the MIT License.
 Feel free to use, modify, and distribute it as needed.

 ### Currently in alpha

-Zero CSS is currently in alpha stage.
+Base CSS is currently in alpha stage.
 Use with caution in production environments.